Hesai Group to Report First Quarter 2023 Financial Results on Tuesday, May 23, 2023

-/EIN News/ -- SHANGHAI, China, April 24, 2023 (GLOBE NEWSWIRE) -- Hesai Group (“Hesai,” “Hesai Technology” or the “Company”) (NASDAQ: HSAI), the global leader in three-dimensional light detection and ranging (LiDAR) solutions, today announced that it will report its first quarter 2023 unaudited financial results on Tuesday, May 23, 2023, after the close of U.S. markets.
+SHANGHAI, China, April 24, 2023 (GLOBE NEWSWIRE) -- Hesai Group ("Hesai," "Hesai Technology" or the "Company") HSAI, the global leader in three-dimensional light detection and ranging (LiDAR) solutions, today announced that it will report its first quarter 2023 unaudited financial results on Tuesday, May 23, 2023, after the close of U.S. markets.

 The Company's management will host an earnings conference call at 9:00 PM U.S. Eastern Time on May 23, 2023 (9:00 AM Beijing/Hong Kong Time on May 24, 2023).